Ansys: Origins

+Swanson sold his interest in the company to venture capitalists in 1994, and the company was renamed "Ansys" after the software.
+Ansys went public on NASDAQ in 1996.
+In the 2000s, the company acquired other engineering design companies, obtaining additional technology for fluid dynamics, electronics design, and physics analysis.
+Ansys became a component of the NASDAQ-100 index on December 23, 2019.

+Growth

-By 1991 SASI had 153 employees and $29 million in annual revenue, controlling 10 percent of the market for finite element analysis software.
+By 1991, SASI had 153 employees and $29 million in annual revenue, controlling 10 percent of the market for finite element analysis software.
 According to The Engineering Design Revolution, the company became "well-respected" among engineering circles, but remained small.
 In 1992, SASI acquired Compuflo, which marketed and developed fluid dynamics analysis software.
 In 1994, Swanson sold his majority interest in the company to venture capitalist firm TA Associates.
 Peter Smith was appointed CEO and SASI was renamed after the software, Ansys, the following year.

 Ansys went public in 1996, raising about $46 million in an initial public offering.
 By 1997, Ansys had grown to $50.5 million in annual revenue.
 In the late 1990s, Ansys shifted its business model away from software licenses, and corresponding revenue declined.
 However, revenue from services increased.

-From 1996 to 2000, profits at Ansys grew an average of 160 percent per year.
+From 1996 to 2000, profits at Ansys grew an average of 160% per year.
 In February 2000, Jim Cashman was appointed CEO.

 Current CEO Ajei S. Gopal was appointed in early 2017.
 In November 2020, South China Morning Post reported that Ansys software had been used for Chinese military research in the development of hypersonic missile technology.
 In October 2022, Washington Post reviewed procurement documents and confirmed that Ansys technology had been acquired by seven Chinese entities present on either the export blacklist or with known links to Chinese missile technology.
-Ansys representatives indicated software piracy was possibly involved, although resellers may have in fact sold the software to the questioned entities.
+Ansys said that it and its subsidiaries have no records of the indicated sales or shipments and suggested that piracy may have been involved.
+In January 2024 Synopsys and Ansys announced a definitive agreement under which Synopsys would acquire Ansys in a deal valued at around $35 billion.
+The acquisition was completed on July 17, 2025.